Free FallThe Free Fall Research Page

 And then she walked out

 A total of ten long-fall personalities are covered in the Free Fall Haiku Challenge (in alphabetical order they are: I.M.
-Chisov, Joe Herman, Joe Jones, Cliff Judkins, Julianne Koepcke, Alan Magee, Alfred Muhler, Shayna Richardson, Peter Underdown, and Vesna Vulovic.)
+Chisov, Joe Herman, Joe Jones, Cliff Judkins, Juliane Koepcke, Alan Magee, Alfred Muhler, Shayna Richardson, Peter Underdown, and Vesna Vulovic.)
 Want to take the challenge?
-We’ve provided it in convenient PDF form for you to print out.
+We've provided it in convenient PDF form for you to print out.
 (Answers included upside down in small type at the bottom of the page.)
 Click here.

 A Matter of Life and Death